gitricko/tradenote-selfhost/README.md

    make restore
    ```

-## 🕊️ In Memory of [paulgoh]
+## 🕊️ In Memory of Paul Goh

-This project is dedicated to the memory of [@paulgoh](https://github.com/paulgoh), my collegue, my friend and my brother.
+This project is dedicated to the memory of [@paulgoh](https://github.com/paulgoh), my collegue, my friend and my brother who was meant to be the first user of TradeNote-SelfHost.
 RIP 💙